 Before joining HHBJS, Mr. O’Brien interned for Federal District Judge Gerald E. Rosen in the Eastern District of Michigan during the Summer of 2016.
 During his time in Judge Rosen’s chambers, he analyzed complex jurisdictional issues and assisted with ERISA and employment discrimination cases.
 Before graduating law school, Mr. O’Brien also worked with Whirlpool Corporation’s legal team in Benton Harbor, Michigan.
-During his time with Whirlpool, he helped navigate Whirlpool through employment discrimination and contract disputes as well as help update Whirlpool’s non-compete and confidentiality agreements for new and promoted employees.
+During his time there, he helped navigate Whirlpool through employment discrimination and contract disputes as well as update Whirlpool’s non-compete and confidentiality agreements for new and promoted employees.

 Awards & Recognition

 2014 Bob Waldron Scholarship Award Winner at the University of Michigan